How to Deal with Bad Airbnb Guests

 4. Collect a damage deposit

-Best practices for collecting a damage deposit:
+Best practices for collecting security deposits on Airbnb

-• Outline deposit terms in your listing
+• Clearly state your deposit policy in your listing and house rules.

 This safeguard another layer of protection for Airbnb hosts and is especially useful for newer Airbnb guests without an established stay history.